 A Licensing Officer is responsible for investigating every allegation or complaint of non-compliance in a licensed community care facility.
 The degree to which Licensing investigates depends on the nature and severity of the complaint.
 Some complaints, such as those involving abuse, are of a serious nature and require more immediate attention.
-For details on staff members' involvement in investigations, see

-4.C.4 Alleged Abuse.
+For details on staff members' involvement in investigations, see 4.C.4 Alleged Abuse.

-Investigations for home share situations are conducted by a person designated by the CEO.
+Investigations for home share situations are conducted by the Director of Contracted Services or a person designated by the CEO.
 CLBC may also conduct investigations.